Higher education for college planning

 What is important to communicate and explain, for both those planning for retirement and those planning for college, is how their total financial picture can come together to help them move toward successfully achieving their objectives.
 Through our planning process and by working with outside money managers, we can create a win-win-win situation for all involved.
 Based on the positive feedback and strong referrals our firm receives, I think our clients clearly see that also.

-Tim Parros is the founder of Parros Financial Group (PFG) of Ann Arbor, MI, which offers securities through Sigma Financial Corporation and investment advisory services Sigma Planning Corporation.
-Mr. Parros and his wife Kim also offer extensive college planning services through a division of PFG, Parros College Planning.
+Tim Parros is the founder of Parros Financial Group (PFG) of Ann Arbor, Michigan, which offers securities through Sigma Financial Corporation and investment advisory services Sigma Planning Corporation.
+Mr. Parros and his wife, Kim, also offer extensive college-planning services through a division of PFG, Parros College Planning.

-A financial advisor with nearly 25 years’ experience, Mr. Parros knows that two of the biggest issues for his clients are funding retirement income needs and paying for college costs.
-In addition to his securities and insurance credentials, Mr. Parros holds the title of Certified College Planning Specialist, is a member of the National Association for College Admission Counseling (NACAC), and of the Higher Education Consultants Association (HECA).
-His firm has coached numerous students and families through the college selection and financial aid process, attempting to help them reach their goals with greater predictability and confidence.
+A financial advisor with nearly 25 years’ experience, Mr. Parros knows that two of the biggest issues for his clients are funding retirement-income needs and paying for college costs.
+In addition to his securities and insurance credentials, Mr. Parros holds the title of Certified College Planning Specialist, is a member of the National Association for College Admission Counseling (NACAC) and of the Higher Education Consultants Association (HECA).
+His firm has coached numerous students and families through the steps of college selection and financial aid, attempting to help them reach their goals with greater predictability and confidence.

 Editor’s note: This article first published on July 9, 2015.
 Mr. Parros is affiliated with Woodbury Financial Services, Inc., as of this update (May 4, 2017).